Overtoun Park: Other features

 The main children's play area towards the southern end of the park was extensively refurbished and extended in the 2010s, although the basketball hoop and red 'play train' further uphill became dilapidated and were removed.
 National Cycle Route 756 runs through the park via its tree-lined north-south footpath.

 Some other original recreational features are also no longer present (mostly sited on the flat land near to Rutherglen Maternity Hospital allocated for sport which was formally Rutherglen Public Park, while Overtoun Park was the more landscaped western sector): its red blaes football pitches disappeared entirely in the late 1980s with a care home built upon them – reducing this part of the park to 8.5 acres The tennis courts were neglected and eventually turfed over by the turn of the 21st century; in 2020, proposals were made by the Burnside-based Rutherglen Tennis Club to have these restored and roofed to attract players during the winter, however this in itself was controversial as it would involve a portion of the land being transferred to a private company.
 The plans received planning approval from the council despite some local objection, but then stalled in 2022 when expected funding from the sport's governing bodies did not materialise.
-The adjacent BMX tracks have been maintained.
+The adjacent BMX tracks have been retained.

 The environmental charity Grow73 have their base between the lawn bowling greens (operated as a standalone club with the public-access greens no longer in use) and the BMX tracks, and have been involved in several projects to improve the park's appearance and horticultural aspects, including a community garden; there is also a Friends of Overtoun Park volunteer group with similar aims in respect of its facilities and play features.